-Our work depends and thrives on people around the world who are in some way connected to our small parcel of land.
-We want you to find us, get in contact – and share family histories and stories.
-We want more photographs, letters, documents, and stories to turn up and through this sharing – record, value and respect those who went before us and paved the way.
+Our work depends and thrives on people around the world who are in some way connected to our small parcel of land – the Parish of Kingsbury Episcopi, Somerset, UK.
+We want you to find us, get in contact – and share family histories and stories from those who lived in, or were connected with, the Parish.
+We would like more photographs, letters, documents, and stories to turn up and through this sharing – record, value and respect those who went before us and paved the way.

-In these sections you will find a number of contacts which might help you to develop your own researches and interests in your family histories…… and….. their journeys in time and space……. you are part of the continuum.
+In this section you will find a number of contacts which might help you to develop your own researches and interests in your family histories…… and….. your ancestors’ journeys in time and space……. you are part of the continuum.

 Tony & Craig Hinder : Australian Hinders searching for Inders of Kingsbury.
 A short video of their visit to Kingsbury Episcopi, Somerset, England.

 Janet is the Main Researcher for information about the emigrants from Kingsbury Episcopi to the New World in the 19th century.
 We have tried to provide accurate information, but with a project of this size there are sure to be corrections.
-Janet can be contacted with questions or for additional information on the link above.
+Janet can be contacted with questions, or for additional information, by clicking on her name on the link above.

 Using graveyards to try to find the names and dates for family ancestors……

-This is a free site, with good images of the various gravestones in Kingsbury Episcopi, the Lambrooks etc
+Somerset Churchyards and Cemeteries is a free site, with good images of the various gravestones in Kingsbury Episcopi, the Lambrooks, etc.

-Another free and great resource for this area of Somerset including 1841, 1861, 1871, 1891 census transcriptions; Parish records, and newspaper articles.
+Sarah Hawkins’ site is another free and great resource for this area of Somerset, including :1841, 1861, 1871, 1891 census transcriptions; Parish records; and newspaper articles.